 It’s 8am and you’ve been up for two hours.
-You’ve already completed three jigsaw puzzles, adjudicated a dance competition, played mediator for a game of Snap turned ugly, built a cubbyhouse out of cardboard boxes and applied band-aids on tiny humans after a failed attempt to surf down the staircase.
+You’ve already completed three jigsaw puzzles, played mediator for a game of Snap turned ugly, built a cubbyhouse out of cardboard boxes and applied band-aids on tiny humans after a failed attempt to surf down the staircase.
 It’s time for coffee, space and sanity, and we’ve found it in spades with these cafes that open early in Singapore!
 So if you have early risers, or need a place to recharge after the early school run, you’re going to need to pop on over to the cafes that serve the best babyccinos in Singapore and yummiest coffee (extra shot, please!).

 1. Craftsmen Speciality Coffee

-Head to a Craftsmen Speciality Coffee near you for an outstanding brunch menu, fabulous coffee (and some really rather good teas) and one of the best babyccinos (pictured up top) around.
+Head to a Craftsmen Coffee near you for an outstanding brunch menu, fabulous coffee (and some really rather good teas) and one of the best babyccinos (pictured up top) around.
 Plus, they come with a side order of marshmallows.
 Happy kids = happy parents!
 The pulled pork burrito is especially yummy – it’s big enough to share with the kids, so ask for extra plates.
 Opening times vary, but the Holland Village and Clarke Quay outlets open at 8am.
 At Mohamed Sultan Road it’s 7.30am!

 In the early-opening stakes, Kith and its various locations is always a winner.
-Head to the Robertson Quay or Spottiswoode branch with your tribe from 7am, Millenia Walk or Bras Basah for a 7.30am open, and Kinex at 8am.
+Head to the Robertson Quay or Spottiswoode branch with your tribe from 7am, or Millenia Walk for a 7.30am open.
 Oh, by the way, the Ascott Orchard branch flings its doors open at 6.30am!
 The early bird might not catch any worms, but it’s sure to catch a decent coffee and great breakfast!

-Nestled among a plethora of international and local schools, this is the perfect pit stop for a post-school-run cuppa or two.
-The breakfast menu is spot-on with classic dishes including smoked salmon eggs Benedict, a full English and wonderfully fluffy waffles.
+Nestled among a plethora of international and local schools, Group Therapy Coffee is the perfect pit stop for a post-school-run cuppa or two.
+The breakfast menu is spot-on with classic dishes including smoked salmon eggs Benedict, a full English and wonderfully fluffy pancakes.
 It’s popular, so pitch up early to bag your spot.